-The ITSC may recommend to the General Manager operating policies and procedures which expand on the following minimum privacy and security standards:
+The ITSC may recommend to the General Manager operating policies and personnel.

-- 4.4.1 Physical security: Server rooms or other sensitive IT asset and resource locations shall maintain the following minimum safeguards against unauthorized access: - Doors shall remain locked when not occupied by authorized personnel. - Non-IT Department persons shall not be granted access without IT Dept staff present. - Sites without IT Department staff on-site shall have a staff person designated as the IT asset custodian.
+4.4.1 Physical security: Server rooms or other sensitive IT asset and resource

+• Doors shall remain locked when not occupied by authorized

+Non-IT Department persons shall not be granted access without IT designated as the IT asset custodian.
 Only authorized personnel may access and/or modify IT assets and resources.
 Access to IT assets and resources shall be monitored as determined by guidelines to be established by the ITSC.